-Franco Columbu Workout – Success Leaves Clues
+Franco Columbu’s Workout – World Record Success Leaves Clues

 You might not be able to deadlift 750 pounds like Franco, but you can surely implement his sage fitness advice.

 The Franco Columbu Workout Mindset

-My deadlift workout was 300 for five reps, 400 for five reps, 500 for five reps, 600 for two or three reps, 650 for one rep and 700 for one rep.”
+My deadlift workout was 300 for five reps, 400 for five reps, 500 for five reps, 600 for two or three reps, 650 for one rep, and 700 for one rep.”

-The main clue here appears to contradict those who preach squat or deadlift every day.
+The main clue here appears to contradict those who preach to squat or deadlift every day.

 Training each body part twice a week gives ample rest and recovery time of at least 48 hours.

-Franco Columbu Training Routine
+Franco Columbu’s Training Routine

 This leg workout alone would take hours for a mere mortal to complete.

-If you do 7 sets of squats and rest between sets for 3 to 5 minutes, your squat workout will take about an hour.
-You have to warm up and rest between sets.
+If you do seven sets of squats and rest between sets for 3 to 5 minutes, your squat workout will take about an hour.

-A superset is when you do two exercises one after the other with no rest in between.
-In his chest workout, Franco did:
+A superset is when you do two exercises, one after the other with no rest in between.

 After each of these bench press sets, Franco did 20 reps of cable crossovers.

-Do not be discouraged because you have to remember that both Columbu and Schwarzenegger were young and using steroids (legal at that time, but not now) which help you workout out harder and longer.
+Do not be discouraged because you have to remember that both Columbu and Schwarzenegger were young and using steroids (legal at that time, but not now), which helps you workout out harder and longer.

-But, don’t use steroids yourself cause they are illegal and cause a host of other minor physical and mental problems like:
+But, don’t use steroids yourself cause they are illegal and cause a host of other physical and mental problems like:

 - Heart disease

-- Suicidal thoughts, depression, agitation and irritable mood
+- Depression, agitation, and irritable mood

 - Hair loss